 The Round Two Aquatic component involved two main subtasks.
-First, additional data collection was conducted at multiple sites within all three drainages (GSA, Brazos, Colorado/Lavaca) following methods similar to those used in Round One.
-These specific field assessments were targeted following specific flow tiers to establish flow-ecology responses with fish and macroinvertebrates and build on the existing dataset from Round One.
-Additionally, a historical analysis of fisheries data collected from all three basins by BIO-WEST for various projects over the last decade was also conducted.
-Most of these data were collected for various instream flow studies which were not designed in the same manner as the current study.
-However, these data were collected in a habitat-specific fashion and could, in many cases, be linked back to a nearby gage location with TCEQ environmental flow standards.
+First, additional data collection was conducted at multiple sites within all three drainages (Col/Lav, GSA, and Brazos) following methods similar to those used in Round One.
+These field assessments were targeted following specific flow tiers to establish flow-ecology responses with fish and macroinvertebrates and build on the existing dataset from Round One.
+Additionally, a historical analysis of fisheries data collected from all three basins by BIO-WEST for various projects over the last several years was also conducted.
+Most of these data were collected for various instream flow studies, which were not designed in the same manner as the current study.
+However, these data were typically collected in a habitat-specific fashion and could, in many cases, be linked back to a nearby gage location with flow standards.
 The methodology for each subtask is described below.